Karmavil/cpp-project-template/README.md

 ## Notes

 Notice that the `run` task will not accept additional arguments.
-If you want to run some tests or you just need a command line program you better call the binary from command line:
+If you want to run some tests or you just need a command line program you better call the binary from the command line:

 ```bash
 ./build/CppTemplate hello world